 Medical assistants work in various medical offices, with different health professionals such as physicians, chiropractors, podiatrists, pediatricians, physiotherapists, and clinical psychologists.

-Their job description may also consist of tasks such as measuring patients’ vital signs, helping the physician in examining the patient, preparing patients’ blood for laboratory tests, and administering injections on patients as directed by the physician.
+The medical assistant job description may also consist of tasks such as measuring patients’ vital signs, helping the physician in examining the patient, preparing patients’ blood for laboratory tests, and administering injections on patients as directed by the physician.

 Specialization in the Medical Assisting Career